Suvarnabhumi Airport: Plans to re-open Don Mueang for domestic flights

 In January 2007, Thai Airways announced a plan to move some of its domestic operations back to Don Mueang International Airport due to overcrowding.
 Three days later, the Ministry of Transport recommended temporarily reopening Don Mueang while repair work on the runways at Suvarnabhumi proceeded.
 At that time, Thai Airways said it would shift most of its domestic flights back to Don Mueang while keeping flights with high international passenger connections such as Chiang Mai and Phuket at Suvarnabhumi.
 On 28 March 2009, Thai Airways discontinued all domestic flights from Don Mueang.
 Bangkok Airways and One-Two-GO Airlines had similar plans, but Bangkok Airways remained at Suvarnabhumi.
 Thai AirAsia said it would not move unless it could shift both its international and domestic operations, prompting them to stay at Suvarnabhumi for the time being.
 Nok Air and PBair were undecided, but Nok Air later relocated all flights to Don Mueang, where they operate today.
 As of January 2010, only Nok Air and One-Two-GO operated domestic flights from Don Mueang Airport.
 PBair have ceased operations altogether.
 One-Two-GO was integrated into Orient Thai Airlines in July 2010, but continued to operate from Don Mueang Airport until liquidation in 2018.
 As of 1 October 2012, Air Asia has moved all of its Bangkok operations to Don Mueang International Airport (DMK) from Suvarnabhumi Airport (BKK).

 Repair and upgrades

 Airports of Thailand found that the cost of fixing 60 identified problems at the airport would be less than one percent of the total airline cost and the problems could be fixed in four to five years.
 Dr Narupol Chaiyut, a member of a committee overseeing service problems at the new airport, estimated that 70 percent of the problems would be fixed in 2007.
-Twenty of the 60 problems were successfully fixed by February 2007.
+Twenty of the sixty problems were successfully fixed by February 2007.

+Installation of safety glass barriers

+In September 2013, following a series of fatal falls, Airports of Thailand allocated 30 million baht to install 2.5-meter-high glass barriers along the fourth-floor departure hall.
+This measure was implemented to enhance safety standards after three incidents occurred within a five-month period.
+Although the installation significantly reduced the frequency of incidents in this area, sporadic attempts continued as individuals sought to circumvent the barriers or access other zones.
+In response, the airport maintained strict surveillance protocols, which facilitated successful interventions by security personnel in later years.